Northern Nature and Environment

 • 4 ECTS (usually equivalent to 2 US credits)

 • Content: This course is carried out in Oulu and the Oulanka Research Station (Kuusamo).
-It involves an introduction to basic ecology and identification of fish and invertebrates that live in different kinds of inland waters, basic methodology of sampling and analysis, and compilation of results into tables and diagrams.
+It involves an introduction to basic ecology and identification of fish and invertebrates that live in different kinds of inland waters, basic methodology of sampling and analysis.
 At the end of the course, an identification exam is given on animal species encountered in the field.

 FIELD COURSE IN ECOLOGICAL BOTANY

 • 5-6 ECTS (usually equivalent to 3 US credit)

 • Content: This course involves vegetation types of forests and peatlands, succession of uplift shore, laboratory works, and identification of about 450 plant species.
 The course is held in two parts in Oulu and on the Hailuoto Island, and in the Oulanka Research Station in Kuusamo.
 Prerequisite: Students are advised to arrive earlier (at the end of May) and independently study the needed plant species (752303A Identification of Plant Species 2-3.5 ECTS: usually equivalent to 1-2 US credits) from the herbarium samples with the help of a handout and take the identification exam before the botany field course starts.
 Studying can also be done between the different field courses (middle – end of June).
 The handout is sent to students after the department has accepted them to the field course.

 FIELD COURSE IN TERRESTRIAL ANIMALS